rumors/handbook/employees/operations/about.md

 How do we ensure our work meets this criteria?

-- **We prioritize research.** We talk to stakeholders, interview users, audit the existing site, consider the market, and conduct additional exercises and workshops in an attempt to understand the needs, opportunities, and potential hazards of the project.
+- **We prioritize research.** We talk to stakeholders, interview users, audit the existing site, consider the market, and conduct  exercises and workshops to understand the needs, opportunities, and potential hazards of the project.
 - **We develop strategic solutions.** This requires understanding the resources, both technological and human, that support the product moving forward.
 It’s better to create a streamlined set of tools that provide flexible outcomes than an enormous toolkit of options that ignore the reality of staff or financial limitations.
 - **We marry forward-thinking design to user-centric experiences.** Our goal is to create innovative interfaces that are compelling and rewarding.
 We avoid routine solutions, and instead value new ideas that address a client’s unique message and needs.
 We refuse to chase after the novel if it results in unnecessary frustration.
 - **We develop close relationships with our clients.** We dislike the idea that “the best clients get out of the way,” so we value close contact, frequent check-ins, collaboration, and engagement.
 Good work requires a good working relationship, and direct access to stakeholders and decision makers.
 Our clients like working with us.

 ## Values

-These values drive our work.

-TK 😬
+**⚠️ WIP ⚠️**

+We value:

+- *Collaboration:* with clients, with each other; multi-disciplinary; communication; respect; mostly democratic
+- *Intelligence:* critical perspective; curious; thoughtful; inquiry
+- *Concept:* conceptual; idea-driven; design is an act of translation; things have meaning; memorable; specific
+- *Empathy:* empower, not dominate; human; context-driven; sincerity; accessibility
+- *Play:* intuitive; experimental; open; playful; flexible

 ## Staff